KDE/kjsembed/README.md

 ## Introduction

-KSJEmbed Provides a method of binding JavaScript objects to QObjects, so you can script your applications.
+KSJEmbed provides a method of binding JavaScript objects to QObjects, so you can script your applications.